-Sherritt is a world leader in using hydrometallurgical processes to mine and refine nickel and cobalt - metals essential for an electric future.
-Its Technologies Group creates innovative, proprietary solutions for natural resource-based industries around the world to improve environmental performance and increase economic value.
-Sherritt has embarked on an expansion program focused on increasing annual mixed sulphide precipitate production by 20% or 6,500 tonnes of contained nickel and cobalt (100% basis) and extending the life of mine at Moa beyond 2040.
-The Corporation is also the largest independent energy producer in Cuba.
-The common shares of the Corporation are listed on the Toronto Stock Exchange under the symbol "S".
+Sherritt is a world leader in using hydrometallurgical processes to mine and refine nickel and cobalt - metals deemed critical for the energy transition.
+Sherritt's Moa Joint Venture has a current estimated mine life of 25 years and has embarked on an expansion program focused on increasing annual mixed sulphide precipitate ("MSP") production by approximately 20% of contained nickel and cobalt (100% basis).
+The Corporation's Power division, through its ownership in Energas S.A., is the largest independent energy producer in Cuba with installed electrical generating capacity of 506 MW, representing approximately 10% of the national electrical generating capacity in Cuba.
+The Energas facilities are comprised of two combined cycle plants that produce low-cost sources of power from one of the lowest carbon emitting sources of power in Cuba.
+Sherritt's common shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "S".